Renters Liability Insurance

 Key takeaways

-• The liability section of renters insurance covers bodily injury and property damage to others if an accident were to occur on your rental property.
+• Liability coverage in renters insurance protects against bodily injury and property damage to others on your rental property.

 Liability insurance defined

-Liability insurance pays the other party in the event that an accident on your rental property caused bodily harm or damage to their property.
-This insurance coverage protects you if you are found legally responsible for such an event — for instance, if your dog bites a neighbor, someone falls in your apartment, or a friend's personal property is broken.
+Liability insurance pays the other party if an accident on your rental property causes bodily harm or damage to their property.
+This coverage protects you if you are found legally responsible for such an event—for instance, if your dog bites a neighbor, someone falls in your apartment, or a friend's computer is broken at your home.
+Liability coverage also pays for your defense costs in court if a lawsuit arises from an issue at your home.

 What liability insurance covers